 The cost of going on to university may seem scary but it is important

-to remember that the student finance systems are there to help.
+to remember that the student-finance systems are there to help.
 You do

 not need to find any money upfront!
-Depending on your situation you are likely to get money from a range of sources to help with the costs of university - Student Finance, local authorities, university, accomodation companies and other organisations.
+Depending on your situation you are likely to get money from a range of sources to help with the costs of university - Student Finance, local authorities, university, accommodation companies and other organisations.

 Financial support available from Student Finance

-You can apply for a tuition fee loan to cover your fees.
+You can apply for a tuition-fee loan to cover your fees.
 You can also apply for a loan to cover your living costs.

 The tuition fees will be decided by the institution offering the course - look at an institution's website to see what they plan to charge.
 Click here to see institutions in the South.

 The government will lend you the money for the tuition fees and you won't have to pay anything back until you are earning more than £25,000.
 If you never earn more than that you NEVER pay the loan back!

 Stories in the press and worries about leaving uni with huge debts have made some young people think twice about uni but really the loan repayments are manageable.

 - If you are earning £26,000 you will pay back £90 a year which is £7.50 a month - less than a cinema ticket!